Stripstone/jubly-reader/docs/09_ARCHITECTURAL_GUARDRAILS_AND_SCAFFOLD_DISCIPLINE.md

 If a scaffold shape, bridge pattern, or prototype convenience makes ownership ambiguous, that is an architectural problem even before runtime breaks visibly.

+Treat any drift from thin-client responsibilities toward client-owned business or policy truth as protected-code regression, even if runtime behavior still appears correct.

 ## Non-negotiable rules

 ### 1. One owner per launch-critical truth